girliemac/girliemac.github.io/_posts/2013-12-27-wordpress-to-jekyll.md

 ## Why

 Wordpress is great, and has been working wonderfully for me.
-However, I decided to make the change becasue:
+However, I decided to make the change because:

 1. Jekyll allows [markdown][markdown].
 I have been annoyed writing HTML for my blog.
 2. The latest Jekyll comes with [Pygment][pygment] syntax highlighter.
 Writing code snipets is easier in markdown (no need to escape HTML tages, yay!), and the code samples are prettified with Pygment.